 Don’t wait for the last minute to book your shipment and schedule a pickup day.
 The freight shipping industry has too many variables like the ones described above.
 Additionally, weather can have an impact on freight transit times.
 In the case of snowstorms, hurricanes, tornadoes, floods, fires or other violent weather events, a shipment not arriving on time is nobody’s fault.
 It’s just part of freight shipping reality.

 So, be proactive and book your shipments as early as possible.
 Getting ready to ship LTL freight?
-Let us help, and get an instant quote from multiple carriers to help save you money and time.
+Let us help, and get an instant quote from multiple carriers to help save you money and time or give us a call at 844-212-7447.